-You will need to preheat the air fryer so that the hen goes in when it is hot.
-Exactly how long to roast it for depends on the size, and how efficient your air fryer is, but a 1.5 pound bird should take approximately 30 minutes.
+Exactly how long to air fry it depends on the size of the bird, and how powerful your air fryer is, but a 1½ pound bird should take approximately 30 minutes to cook.

 The best way to tell whether your hen is cooked is to use a meat thermometer to check the internal temperature.

 The safe temperature for poultry is 165°F/ 74°C. Measure the temperature at the thickest part of your Cornish hen for an accurate temperature reading.

-Once it has reached the desired temperature, remove from the air fryer, and resist the urge to tuck in straight away.
-For really juicy meat you need to rest it first.
+Once it has reached the desired temperature, remove it from the air fryer, and resist the urge to tuck in straight away.
+For really juicy meat, you need to rest it first.

 Tent with foil and leave to rest for ten minutes so that it can finish cooking and the juices can reabsorb into the meat.